EvanBurbidge/rabbitode/readme.md

         message: `this is a test message for direct connection` }
   },
-  exchangeType: 'direct', // direct, fanout, exchange are all available types
+  exchangeType: DIRECT, // direct, fanout, exchange are all available types
   connectionUrl: 'amqp://localhost',
-  configs: {},
+  configs: getDefaultQueueConfig(),
   connectionOptions: {},
   publishCallback: () => {
     // something here